 - Asks for input and advice from peers and leaders when problems arise.

-- If the company’s fire alarms sounds, he goes into action and begins looking for missing co-workers before leaving the building.
+- If the company’s fire alarm sounds, he goes into action and begins looking for missing co-workers before leaving the building.
 He makes sure no one is left behind.

-- Is uncomfortable with individual praise directed towards him.
-He believes the entire teams deserves the credit.
+- Uncomfortable with individual praise directed towards him.
+He believes the entire team deserves the credit.

-- He is interested in results, not scoring political points with the supervisor.
-Brown-nosers, in his opinion, hurt the team and obtain lower results.
+- Interested in results, not scoring political points with the supervisor.
+Brown-nosers, in his opinion, hurt the team and hinder results.